facebook/create-react-app/docusaurus/docs/adding-images-fonts-and-files.md

 ```

 This is handy if you don't want to load SVG as a separate file.
 Don't forget the curly braces in the import!
 The `ReactComponent` import name is special and tells Create React App that you want a React component that renders an SVG, rather than its filename.

+> **Tip:** The imported SVG React Component accepts a `title` prop along with other props that a `svg` element accepts.
+Use this prop to add an accessbile title to your svg component.